No Reservations

 Timed-Entry Permits Are Back at Multnomah Falls

-Visitors to Oregon's tallest waterfall will again need to obtain a timed-entry permit beginning May 26.
+Visitors to Oregon's tallest waterfall will again need to obtain a timed-entry permit in 2023 beginning May 26.

 05/22/2023 By Sam Stites